rccrocha/search_django/README.md

 Once in the website, sign up to see the search page.
 As the database is yet to be populate, you won't be able to search much.
-So, in order to see any functionality, create a many users as you like and change their roles in the Django Admin page.
+So, in order to see any functionality, create as many users as you like and change their roles in the Django Admin page.
 To access the Django Admin page, you will have to create a super user by typing:

 * (venv) user@localmachine: python manage.py createsuperuser

 Now, you can start adding users and changing or giving permissions/roles to them at the Django Admin page.
+Also, you can create groups in the Django Admin page and assign the users to it.